Another day, another HDR format to get to grips with. Here’s your guide to the latest in HDR10+.

-Back in April, Samsung and Amazon got their heads together to announce a new format of high dynamic range technology.
-Called HDR10+, it claimed to improve on the standard HDR10 industry standard by adding a layer of extra, scene-by-scene information to help TVs handle HDR playback better.
+Back in 2017, Samsung and Amazon announced a new format of high dynamic range technology called HDR10+.
+It claimed to improve on the industry standard HDR10 effort by adding a layer of extra, scene-by-scene information to help TVs handle HDR playback better.

-Given how complicated and messy the world of HDR already is, reactions to HDR10+’s announcement largely boiled down to journalists burying their heads in their hands and consumers burying their heads in the sand.
+Given how complicated and messy the world of HDR already is, reactions to HDR10+ largely boiled down to journalists burying their heads in their hands and consumers burying their heads in the sand.

 Related: Best TV

-While it would easy to feel annoyed at Samsung for muddying the HDR waters with another new format, there are actually six seemingly pretty solid reasons for its existence.
+It would be easy to feel annoyed at Samsung for muddying the HDR waters, but there are six solid reasons for its existence.

 1) Better picture quality

 It should make HDR picture quality better.
-The HDR10 industry standard only provides a display with a single luminance guide value from each HDR title that has to apply across that title’s entire running time.
+The HDR10 industry standard provides a display with only a single luminance guide value from each HDR title that has to apply across the entire running time.